Mulekwa28/ts-mui-nextjs-starter/content/pages/index.md

           competitive online landscape.
 Our services include search engine optimization (SEO).
 We focus on crafting tailored strategies to meet your unique goals, ensuring measurable results and a strong online presence.<span id="dots">...</span><span id="more">

-          <p>With a team of experts passionate about delivering success, we pride ourselves on providing customized campaigns that
-          resonate with your audience and drive growth.
-Whether you're looking to improve visibility, Glassman Technology has the tools and expertise to elevate your digital marketing efforts.</p>
+          With a team of experts passionate about delivering success, we pride ourselves on providing customized campaigns that resonate with your audience and drive growth.
+Whether you're looking to improve visibility, Glassman Technology has the tools and expertise to elevate your digital marketing efforts.
           </span></p>

           <button onclick="myFunction()" id="myBtn">Read more</button>